fergonco/fergonco.github.io/_posts/2017-09-20-Traffic prediction based on public transport transit times (IV).md

 I have shown how the database is organized and how the data must be in order to be consumed by *GeoServer*.
 Now I will explain how the transformation was done by means of SQL views.

-A first view joins *Shift*, *TPGStopRoute* and *OSMSegment* in order assign the segments to the shifts.
+A first view joins *Shift*, *TPGStopRoute* and *OSMSegment* in order to get speeds and geometries on the same table.
 This yields a result where each Shift is replicated as many times as there are segments in the associated *TPGStopRoute*, each of this replicas having a different segment geometry.
 I called this a *GeoShift*.

-Then, another view has the timestamps that correspond to "the last 24 hours each quarter of hour" at the moment of refreshing it.
+Then, another view has the timestamps that correspond to "the last 24 hours each quarter of hour" whenever it is computed.

 These two views are joined producing a result that for each timestamp there is a record for each segment having: the timestamp, the segment geometry and the most recent *Shift* speed before the timestamp.
 The result of this join can be used by GeoServer as it contains the segment geometry, the speed and the timestamp to filter the table.